LewisHaley/stb-tester.com/match-parameters.rst

       source_matchtemplate.png

-   This image is the result of running OpenCV's ``matchTemplate`` function with the template and source images as inputs.
-Each pixel it contains indicates the relative strength-of-match of the template against the source image at that pixel's given position, and where the pixel's coordinates are the coordinates of the template's top left corner on the source image.
-Using ``match_method="sqdiff-normed"`` (default) will give an image where the best match is represented by the darkest pixel; for ``"ccorr-normed"`` and ``"ccoeff-normed"``, the brightest pixel is the best match.
+   **source_matchtemplate.png** is the result of running OpenCV's ``matchTemplate`` function with the template and source images as inputs.
+   Each pixel it contains indicates the relative strength-of-match of the template against the source image at that pixel's given position, where the pixel's coordinates are the coordinates of the template's top left corner on the source image.
+Using ``match_method="sqdiff-normed"`` (the default) will give an image where the best match is represented by the darkest pixel; for ``"ccorr-normed"`` and ``"ccoeff-normed"``, the brightest pixel is the best match.
 The value of the best matching pixel must be greater than the ``match_threshold`` value for the matching process to proceed further.
 By default this is ``0.8``.
-Note than if ``match_method="sqdiff-normed"``, then the best value is ``1 - <pixel_value>``.
-As such, the greater the ``match_threshold``, the greater certainty we have of the match at that location.
-Note that, in practice, a perfect match of 1 is never found because of how the ``matchTemplate`` function works.
+Note that if ``match_method="sqdiff-normed"``, then the best value is ``1 -
+   <pixel_value>``.
+As such, the greater the ``match_threshold``, the greater
+   certainty we have of the match at that location.
+Note that, in practice, a perfect match of ``1.0`` is never found because of how the ``matchTemplate`` function works.

 .. container:: clear

    .. figure:: match-parameters-true-source_roi.png